dkimhw/launch_school/js_100/notes/8_arrays.md

 #### Iterating With `forEach`

 * `forEach` iterates over the elements in the array and invokes the callback function for each element.
-It passes the element's value tot he callback function.
+It passes the element's value to the callback function.
 * A callback function is a function that you pass to another function as an argument.
 The called function subsequently invokes the callback function at certain times while it runs.

 ```javascript